firstprayer/firstprayer.github.com/_posts/2014-11-28-spark-setup-in-ubuntu.md

 ---
 layout: post
-title: "Setting up standalone Spark on ubuntu"
+title: "Setting up standalone Spark on ubuntu(With Docker Image Provided)"
 description: ""
 category:
 tags: []
-published: false
 ---

-[Spark] is a computational framework quite popular recently.
+[Spark](https://spark.apache.org/) is a computational framework quite popular recently.
 Compared with Hadoop, it offers much nicer abstractions(e.g. Resilient Distributed Datasets).
 Here's how to configure a standalone-mode spark instance on ubuntu(I use 12.04).
+If you don't have the patience and just want to play, you can download it from [here](https://registry.hub.docker.com/u/firstprayer/big-data-related/) and follow the intruction at the end of this post.

 ### 1. Set up Java
 In this case Oracle JDK is better than OpenJDK.
 To install Oracle SDK, first run:

+{% highlight sh %}
-    sudo apt-get install python-software-properties
-    sudo add-apt-repository ppa:webupd8team/java
-    sudo apt-get update
+sudo apt-get install python-software-properties sudo add-apt-repository ppa:webupd8team/java sudo apt-get update
+{% endhighlight %}

 Then install the desired version of JDK, I used JDK 7:

+{% highlight sh %}
 	sudo apt-get install oracle-java7-installer
+{% endhighlight %}

-If you have multiple installation of Java, you can run this command to choose the one you want to use:
+If you have multiple installations of Java, you can run this command to choose the one you want to use:

+{% highlight sh %}
 	sudo update-alternatives --config java
+{% endhighlight %}

 ### 2. Set up Hadoop(Optional)